Welcome to Winter Term at MICDS

 The Senior Winter Term Experience

 The Winter Term Senior Experience is an opportunity to extend learning beyond the MICDS curriculum and campus.
 Seniors can pursue their interests, try something new, and use skills learned at MICDS in real-life situations.
-Options for the Class of 2026 seniors include internships, job shadowing, community service, and travel learning programs.
+Options for our MICDS seniors include internships, job shadowing, community service, and travel learning programs.

 "During Winter Term, I valued having new people in my classes, meeting more friends, the interesting learning topics, and trying new things."